loom-build-tool/loom/docs/configuration.rst

     By default, Loom compiles your sources with Java 9 as the target Java version.
 If you want to lower the required Java version of your application, you can specify 6, 7 or 8 and Loom will use JDKs cross-compile functionality to support older Java releases.
-    Please note, that Loom itself always requires Java 9 to run.
+    Please note, that Loom itself always requires JDK 9 to run.